itsmeipg/mpv-config/README.md

 If you see ringing/flickering (I don't know the correct term) like in anime (the only thing I watch), make sure your monitor settings (internal settings/not driver settings) has "Response Time" on normal.
 It might be labeled "Low latency" or something else.

 If media resolution matches screen resolution and you want it "sharper" you can use the adaptive-sharpen shaders.
 If screen resolution is bigger than media resolution, try FSRCNNX/RAVU/Anime4K, and if it's still not sharp enough, add adaptive-sharpen.

-Enable interpolation for anime it always looks better with it imo.

 # In progress
 - Fix scale-radius.